markmeeus/MarcelloDB/docs/README.md

 Read the [Quickstart Guide](quickstart.md) to get up to speed quickly.

-A lot of thought went into the API design, we you'll like it.
+A lot of thought went into the API design, we hope you'll like it.

 If you have any questions, thoughts or remarks.
 Please open an issue on [github.](https://github.com/markmeeus/marcellodb/issues)